exploring self-realization, sacred personhood, and full humanity

 If Jesus lived and taught among us today...

 If Jesus lived and taught among us today, he would be branded as a rabid revolutionary, a threat to “good people” and stable society.
-He would be imprisoned, vilified, a target of fake-news; respectable leaders would line up to offer their outrage and speak against him; and if the paid-for mob got to him first, he would be bludgeoned to death in the streets.
+He would be imprisoned, vilified, banned from social media, a target of fake-news; respectable leaders would line up to offer their outrage and speak against him; and if the paid-for mob got to him first, he would be bludgeoned to death in the streets.

 But the greatest outcry of denunciation would come from elites within the Church.
 They would call him demon possessed, a castaway of God, a tool of Satan, as his teachings would contradict their “infallible doctrines.”